Ya-shoo/odin-recipes/README.md

 # odin-recipes
 Odin Project #1: Recipes
-Goal: to develop my skills in basic hmtl setup for websites!
+Goal: develop my skills in basic hmtl website setup!
+- images and links
+- multiple pages connecting to each other
+- basic html formatting